SuperDARN/schedules/README.md

   and one day of high time resolution (HTR) Common Time would be scheduled where no frequency switching shall be performed (radars can still switch between day and night frequencies).
-This practice began with the August 2002 schedule and continues today.
+This practice began with the August 2002 schedule and continued until the August 2018 schedule, when the SWG decided to increase the amount of no frequency switching time from 2 days per month to be half the total Common Time allocation.
 - **THEMIS mode** - Following discussions at the 2008 SD Workshop in Newcastle, Australia it was decided that themisscan be classified as a Common Time mode.
 This practice began with the August 2008